temach/k8s-training/README.md

 ### Install OpenTelemetry Collector

-Strictly speaking collector is not necessary, metrics/logs/traces can be send directly to the backend, but collector is nice and it can aggreagate logs (like fluentd).
+Strictly speaking collector is not necessary, metrics/logs/traces can be send directly to the backend, but collector is nice and it can aggreagate logs (like fluentd) and it can both scrape metrics and receive pushed metrics (instead of prometheus).

+Run in daemonset mode, because that allows to collect logs, add toleration to run on control-plane nodes.

 Github repo: https://github.com/open-telemetry/opentelemetry-collector